cwwang1979/MAMILE-CTFE/README.md

 #### 3. Training and Testing List
 Prepare the training, validation, and testing list containing the labels of the files and put it into the ./LIST folder.
 (The CSV sample "DATA_train.csv" and  "DATA_test.csv")

-example CSV files for malignancy detection:
+Example CSV files for malignancy detection:
 | slide_id    | case_id  | label |
 | :---          | :---           |  :---    |
 | slide_1  |slide_1 |  Malignancy      |